Weird Maine Folklore and Legends

 This giant lumberjack has become so incorporated in Maine that some find it hard to differentiate the truth and fiction.
 It is said the giant lumberjack was born in Maine and is responsible for many natural wonders.
 Some stories say his boot tracks were so large and so big they became Maine's lakes, or he cleared all the trees around him when he moved in his sleep creating our fields and meadows.

-Possibly inspired by Stephen King's horror novel 'The Mist', Maine's thick haunting fog has taken on a life of it's own in Maine folklore.
-The mist has blurred vision for many sailors who then wreaked their ships on the Maine coast, the same thing has happened to many adventurers in the deep woods causing them to lose their way.
+Possibly inspired by Stephen King's horror novel 'The Mist', Maine's thick haunting fog has taken on a life of its own in Maine folklore.
+The mist has blurred vision for many sailors who then wrecked their ships on the Maine coast, the same thing has happened to many adventurers in the deep woods causing them to lose their way.
 The mist is also a common factor in other Maine legends.
-For example: it is said the foggiest place in Maine is Catherine's Hill!
+For example, it is said the foggiest place in Maine is Catherine's Hill!
 Coincidence?!

-Princeton in Northeastern Maine is a beautiful place with a beautiful lake (with a funny name) But the lake may not be as peaceful as it seams.
-In the 1880's people reported seeing an enormous snake like creature that not only lived in the lake but also occasionally would slither ashore leaving a deep mud trail from the water.
+Princeton in Northeastern Maine is a beautiful place with a beautiful lake (with a funny name) But the lake may not be as peaceful as it seems.
+In the 1880s people reported seeing an enormous snake-like creature that not only lived in the lake but also occasionally would slither ashore leaving a deep mud trail from the water.
 Today still claim to see the monster and have named him Poco.